CSV Template Structure (Add new items)

 Responsible users

-These format ensures consistent structure and validation for adding metadata in bulk via CSV Export/Import.
-Make sure identifier fields are correct and that each row adheres to constraints to avoid import failures.
+These requirements ensure consistent structure and validation for adding metadata in bulk via CSV Export/Import.
+Verify that all identifier fields are correct and that each row adheres to the specified constraints to avoid import failures.

 Last updated